segmentio/segment-docs/src/connections/destinations/catalog/actions-google-enhanced-conversions/index.md

 When you use OAuth to authenticate into the Google Ads Conversions destination, Segment stores an access token and refresh token.
 Access tokens for Google Ads Conversions expire after one hour.
 Once expired, Segment receives an error and then uses the refresh token to fetch a new access token.
 This results in two API requests to Google Ads Conversions, one failure and one success.

 Because of the duplicate API requests, you may see a warning in Google for unprocessed conversions due to incorrect or missing OAuth credentials.
 This warning is expected and does not indicate data loss.
 Google has confirmed that conversions are being processed, and OAuth retry behavior will not cause any issues for your web conversions.
-Whenever possible, Segment caches access tokens to reduce the total number of requests we make to Google Ads Conversions.
+Whenever possible, Segment caches access tokens to reduce the total number of requests made to Google Ads Conversions.

 ### Sending App Conversions for Incrementality Studies (Legacy Enhanced Conversions API only)